Continuous deployment for IT operations: shipping changes safely

 Using AWS KMS for secure SSH credential management

 Storing SSH credentials safely is harder than it looks.
-Here is how AWS KMS fits into a modern SSH access flow — the good, the friction, and the pitfalls.
+AWS KMS fits into a modern access flow in specific ways, with specific frictions and pitfalls worth naming.